tigrkoshka/2023-MIPT-PL-Concepts/karma/include/README.md

 ### Compiler and Disassembler

-The `karma::Compiler` and the `karma::Disassembler` classes provide only static methods for compiling Karma assembler programs and decompiling Karma executable files respectively.
+The `karma::Compiler` and the `karma::Disassembler` classes provide only static methods for compiling Karma assembler programs and disassembling Karma executable files respectively.

 ### Executor